manishdwibedy/Natural-Language-Process/Homework 2/README.md

+Naive Bayes Classifier for classification of hotel reviews.

 In this assignment you will write a naive Bayes classifier to identify hotel reviews as either truthful or deceptive, and either positive or negative.

 You will be using the word tokens as features for classification.